Fair Value Accounting: Tools and Concepts

 - Identify the appropriate circumstances for using fair values in financial reporting.

 - Recognize the objectives of using present values and the elements used in present value measurement to help determine fair value.

 - Recognize several valuation models used in determining fair value for different assets and liabilities.

-- Calculate the present value for different investments.
+- Calculate the present value for investments.

 Basic to Intermediate

 The program participant will have one year from the date of purchase to complete the course and final examination.

 Web CPE is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org